 Network with friends and neighbors, learn about business-strengthening innovations and connect with industry leaders at this dynamic, full-day event.
 Features include a keynote by food systems expert Philip Ackerman-Leist, author of Rebuilding the Foodshed; workshops and break-out sessions tailored to the needs of market farmers; tracks for beginners and experienced farmers’ market participants alike; DACF scale testing; a help desk for those interested in accepting SNAP; and an exhibit hall packed with resources.
+The registration fee (which costs $30-38 for people who are members or managers of a farmers’ market, and $40-48 for others) for this jam-packed day includes a continental breakfast, coffee all day, and a hot buffet lunch (including vegetarian and gluten-free options).
 Don’t miss this rare opportunity to gather with over 130 farmers’ market participants from all over the state, all in one place.
-Pre-registration is required.
-Click here to register.

 Keynote speaker, Philip Ackerman-Leist is Professor of Sustainable Agriculture & Food Systems at Green Mountain College, where he established the college’s organic farm, sustainable agriculture curricula, and the first online graduate program in Sustainable Food Systems in the United States.
 He and his wife Erin live on a remote off-grid farm in Pawlet, Vermont with their three children, where they raise grassfed American Milking Devon cattle.
 His newest book is A Precautionary Tale: How One Small Town Banned Pesticides, Preserved its Food Heritage, and Inspired a Movement, published by Chelsea Green (November 2017).
 He is also the author of Rebuilding the Foodshed: How to Create Local, Sustainable, and Secure Food Systems and Up Tunket Road: The Education of a Modern Homesteader.

 Workshops, roundtables, and panel discussions: As usual, we’ll be offering a packed schedule, with at least topics to choose from during each session.
-Topics will include
+(See the full agenda here: Maine Farmers’ Market Convention 2018 Schedule) Topics will include:

 Other features of the convention:

-- This year’s schedule means attendees can plan to attend the Maine Agricultural Trades show on Weds, then stay overnight in Augusta, and attend the Maine Farmers’ Market Convention!
+- This year’s schedule means attendees can plan to attend the Maine Agricultural Trades Show on Wednesday, then stay overnight in Augusta, and attend the Maine Farmers’ Market Convention!

 - Pick up free “Farmers’ Market Today!”, “EBT Accepted” and “WIC Accepted Here” signs.